In the Kitch

 In the Kitch » Recipes » Dessert

-Marzipan Nut Balls
+Marzipan Balls

 Jump to Recipe

 There are plenty of delicious desserts out there that are more than worth the effort to make from scratch.
 Cakes, cookies, classic apple crisp and pies are all popular but a little typical.
 Sometimes you want to try something a little bit different.
+If this sounds like you, I've got the perfect, easy, quick treat for you to try: marzipan balls.

-If this sounds like you, we've got the perfect treat for you to try - marzipan.
-In its most basic form, marzipan is simply the combination of almond flour and sweeteners mixed together into a tacky, moldable, and delicious form.
+In its most basic form, marzipan is simply the combination of almond flour and sweeteners mixed together into a tacky, moldable, and delicious confection.

 One of the best features of marzipan is how versatile it is.
 You can easily mix things up by trying different types of nuts, different citrus, or adding some chocolate to your next batch just to see what you like.